yanxu2021/ApartmentUs1/Challenge 1 - Planning.md

 **A sysop (/ˈsɪsɒp/; an abbreviation of system operator) is an administrator of a multi-user computer system**, such as a bulletin board system (BBS) or an online service virtual community.
 The phrase may also be used to refer to administrators of other Internet-based network services.

+**Set Up Protected Routes in React Application** Require authentication for users to access your page to restrict user access to certain pages or you have your whole application behind a login.
+1. Installed react-router-dom for routing.
+2. Achieve protection by creating a custom component that will handle incoming requests.
+The purpose of the component will be very simple.
+If the user has been authenticated, render the passed component.
+Otherwise, redirect them to the login page.

 [ Go to Next Step ](https://github.com/yanxu2021/ApartmentUs/blob/main/Challenge%202%20-%20Set%20Up.md)

 [ Go Back ](https://github.com/yanxu2021/ApartmentUs/blob/main/README.md)